ABOUT ME

 ABOUT MY WORK

 Living in Asia for the past decade, my work has been inspired by the constantly changing structure of cities and considers the uncertainties of human perception in response to the built environment.
-It examines how we how we see, record and relate experiences of navigating urban environments.
+Through paintings, site-responsive wall-drawings, objects and animations, often combined in installations, my works mirror the changing perspectives that shape a constant renegotiation of how we relate to our surroundings.
+I examine the influence of memory and technology on how we see, navigate, and record our experiences of the spaces we inhabit.